 Dengue is caused by any one of four related viruses transmitted by mosquitoes.
 There are not yet any vaccines to prevent infection with dengue virus and the most effective protective measures are those that prevent mosquito bites.
 When infected, early recognition and prompt supportive treatment can substantially lower the risk of medical complications and death.

-- Yellow Fever: Endemic to tropical areas of Africa and Central and South America, Yellow Fever has been eliminated in other parts of the world, thanks to a very effective vaccine.
+Endemic to tropical areas of Africa and Central and South America, Yellow Fever has been eliminated in other parts of the world, thanks to a very effective vaccine.
 The World Health Organization launched its Eliminate Yellow Fever Epidemics (EYE) Strategy in 2017 to help put an end to this disease.

+You aren’t the only one in danger of mosquito-borne diseases.
+Diseases transmitted by mosquitoes can also affect your cats and dogs.
 Common mosquito-borne viruses that affect animals in the United States include:

 - Eastern Equine Encephalitis (EEE): Unfortunately, this mosquito-borne virus is typically fatal for horses.